- Are dachshunds huntings dogs?

-The idea of hunting has long been extinguished from our modern city lives as civilization continued to progress and hunting laws became stricter.
+The idea of hunting has long been extinguished from our modern city lives as civilization continued to progress and hunting became less and less necessary in the modern world.
 Dogs, however, do not think the way we do.
-In some dogs, the dachshund, for instance, hunting is bred into their genes.
+For some dog breeds, the dachshund, for instance, hunting is in their genes.

 So, if you are a dachshund owner and frequently see your pet chasing some backyard animals, you might be thinking, are dachshunds hunting dogs?
-Whether you wish to hunt or not, it is always good to know all characteristics of your pet regardless of whether you have had it for years or are about to buy/adopt one.
+Whether you wish to hunt or not, it is always good to know all characteristics of your pet regardless of whether you already own a dachshund or are thinking of getting one.
 Read on to know more about the hunting trait in dachshunds.

 Origin of the Dachshund

 The first dachshund breeds can be traced back to the 17th century.
-Its name originated from a combination of two German words, ‘Dachs’, which means ‘badger’ and ‘Hund’, meaning ‘hound’.
-Needless to say, in olden times, these dogs were used to hunt badgers and similar animals.
+Its name originated from a combination of two German words, ‘Dachs’, which means ‘badger’, and ‘Hund’, meaning ‘hound’.
+Needless to say, in olden times, the “badger dog” was used to hunt badgers and similar animals.

 The primary characteristic that made them great hunters were their strong limbs.
 Yes, do not be fooled by their short height, their legs seem to have all the power they need to track down a large variety of prey.

 Apart from this physical characteristic, dachshunds were also bred to possess courage and tenacity.
-Swiftly moving smaller animals such as rabbits and ferrets could not escape the dachshund’s vigor and larger animals such as foxes were subdued easily, thanks to their short, strong legs.
+Swiftly moving smaller animals such as rabbits and ferrets could not escape the dachshund’s vigor.

 Are Dachshunds Still Used as Hunting Dogs?

 Fast forward to the 21st century, dachshunds are mostly used to track wounded deer.
 It helps that along with the robust legs, the dachshund also possesses the nose of a hound.
 In the United States of America, using dogs used for hunting used to be illegal (and still is in some states).
-Hence, they are not commonly used for sport.
-However, they are often part of search and rescue teams because these dogs can track wounded animals way before humans can, especially if they are in a pack.
+Hence, they are not commonly used for hunting in America.